 I have entered the path and Label for my Affiliate Links.

 Path – It is the base in your affiliate permalink.
-In my affiliate link (https://blogheist.com/recommends/bluehost), it is ‘/recommends/’.
+In my affiliate link https://blogheist.com/r/bluehost, it is ‘/recommends/.’

 Label – This is for your own reference.
 You can identify your affiliate link clicks in Google Analytics using this Label.

 After getting enough affiliate link clicks, now you want to check the traffic source for these affiliate links.
-To do that you can simply go the Google Analytics dashboard.
+To do that, you can simply go to the Google Analytics dashboard.

 Here you could notice my affiliate link clicks being tracked.

-With this Google Analytics Report, you can know which links get more clicks and which don’t get.
-You could optimize placing these affiliate links and play with it.
+With this Google Analytics Report, you can know which links get more clicks and don’t get.
+You could optimize placing these affiliate links and play with them.

 Here are some more useful resources for you to read next:

-- MonsterInsights Review: Why this is one of the Best Google Analytics Plugin for WordPress?
+- MonsterInsights Review: The Best Google Analytics Plugin for WordPress?